 Investigators will be required to submit brief narrative reports on the progress of their research annually.
 Final narrative and financial reports are required within three months following the end date of the award.

-The Ellison Medical Foundation, established and supported by Lawrence J. Ellison, fosters creativity in biomedical research by supporting basic biomedical research on aging relevant to understanding aging processes and age-related diseases and disabilities.
-The Foundation particularly wishes to stimulate new, creative, research that might not be funded by traditional sources or that is often under-funded in the U.S. The Ellison Medical Foundation fosters research by means of grants-in-aid to investigators at universities and laboratories within the United States using a variety of award mechanisms.
+The Lawrence Ellison Foundation, acting from 1998 to 2013 as The Ellison Medical Foundation, has sought to foster creativity in biomedical research through programs to support basic research on the biological mechanisms of aging and on their contribution to age-related diseases and disabilities.
+In particular the Foundation has aimed to stimulate new, creative research approaches that might not be funded by traditional sources or that have been often under-funded in the U.S. The Foundation fostered research by means of grants-in-aid to investigators at universities and laboratories within the United States using a variety of award mechanisms.
+We anticipate that the 2015 program will be the final funding cycle of the Julie Martin Mid-Career Award in Aging Research.